chpwssn/passivecount/README.md

 You can deploy the app from its chart.
 Chances are you don't control `passive.chp.sh` so you can set the ingress host to `yourdomain.com` by deploying with:

     helm install --set ingress.hosts[0]=yourdomain.com chart/passivecount

+# this code is terrible, why?

+It's "vanilla" javascript with no webpack, transpilation, TypeScript, or frontend framework... of course it's terrible.